Isaac Newton's occult studies: Writings

 Due to the threat of punishment and the potential scrutiny he feared from his peers within the scientific community, Newton may have deliberately left his work on alchemical subjects unpublished.
 Newton was well known as being highly sensitive to criticism, such as the numerous instances when he was criticized by Robert Hooke, and his admitted reluctance to publish any substantial information regarding calculus before 1693.
 A perfectionist by nature, Newton also refrained from publication of material that he felt was incomplete, as evident from a 38-year gap from Newton's conception of calculus in 1666 and its final full publication in 1704, which would ultimately lead to the infamous Leibniz–Newton calculus controversy.

 Most of the scientist's manuscript heritage after his death passed to John Conduitt, the husband of his niece Catherine.
 To evaluate the manuscripts, physician Thomas Pellet was involved, who decided that only "the Chronology of Ancient Kingdoms", an unreleased fragment of "Principia", "Observations upon the Prophesies of Daniel and the Apocalypse of St. John" and "Paradoxical Questions Concerning the Morals and Actions of Athanasius and His Followers" were suitable for publication.
 The remaining manuscripts, according to Pellet, were "foul draughts of the Prophetic stile" and were not suitable for publication.
-After the death of J. Conduitt in 1737, manuscripts were transferred to Catherine, who unsuccessfully tried to publish theological notes of her uncle.
+After the death of J. Conduitt in 1737, manuscripts were transferred to Catherine, who unsuccessfully tried to publish the theological notes of her uncle.
 She consulted with Newton's friend, the theologian Arthur Ashley Sykes (1684–1756).
-Sykes kept 11 manuscripts for himself, and the rest of the archive passed into the family of Catherine's daughter, who married the John Wallop, Viscount Lymington, and was then owned by the Earls of Portsmouth.
-Sykes' documents after his death came to the Rev. Jeffery Ekins (d.
-1791) and were kept in the family of the latter until they were presented to the New College, Oxford in 1872.
+Sykes kept eleven manuscripts for himself, and the rest of the archive passed into the family of Catherine's daughter, who married John Wallop, Viscount Lymington, and was then owned by the Earls of Portsmouth.
+After Sykes' death, his documents came to the Rev. Jeffery Ekins (d.
+1791) and were kept in his family until they were presented to the New College, Oxford in 1872.
 Until the mid-19th century, few had access to the Portsmouth collection, including David Brewster, a renowned physicist and biographer of Newton.
 In 1872, the fifth Earl of Portsmouth transferred part of the manuscripts (mainly of a physical and mathematical nature) to Cambridge University.